jiandingzhe/treecore/README.md

 1. Run cmake GUI from start menu.

-2. Specify treejuce source directory and the build directory.
+2. Specify treecore source directory and the build directory.

 3. Click "configure" button at the bottom of the window.
-It will pop up a dialog to let you select the generator.
+It will pop up a dialog to let you select project generator.
 Select the MSVC generator with version you prefer.

 4. The project will be configured and showing a lot of options.
 At this time, you may specify *CMAKE_INSTALL_PREFIX*.